Mental Health Facilities Miller, SD

 Dakota Counseling Institute - 74.0 miles from Miller, SD

 Dakota Counseling Institute is a mental health center in Mitchell, South Dakota, located at 910 West Havens Avenue, 57301 zip code.
-Dakota Counseling Institute provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Dakota Counseling Institute offers couples/family therapy, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Dakota Counseling Institute also supports people with PTSD, LGBT and people with serious mental illness.
+Dakota Counseling Institute provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
+Dakota Counseling Institute offers individual psychotherapy, dialectical behavior therapy and group therapy to adults, seniors 65 or older and young adults.
+Dakota Counseling Institute also supports people with serious mental illness, people with PTSD and children/adolescents with serious emotional disturbance.
 More services available at Dakota Counseling Institute include suicide prevention services, case management and psychosocial rehabilitation services.

 Learn More